bansal01yash/Triton-Inference-server-Use/README.md

 ## Running Inference on the models

-We can test the inference for the inception model for image classification using the
+We can test the inference for the inception model for image classification using our [sample frontend](https://github.com/Taarushthenoob/NESAC_front) for image classification.

-You can also refer to [postman.md](https://github.com/bansal01yash/Triton-Inference-server-Use/blob/main/postman.md#verifying-triton-functionality-using-postman) to use Postman to verify functionality of model inference on Triton.
+-
+You can also refer to [API_requests.md](https://github.com/bansal01yash/Triton-Inference-server-Use/blob/main/postman.md#verifying-triton-functionality-using-postman) for example GET and POST requests that are used in the frontend and can also be tested using postman.

 # Future Work